Brendan Keefe is a pioneer in the growing craft of multi-media journalism.

 A Decade in Major Markets, And More To Come

 Previous to moving to Cincinnati to become a weeknight anchor, Brendan worked for New York's WCBS-2 as a correspondent, and as a reporter for KPRC-2 in Houston.
 He was honored with a 2006 New York Emmy for his continuing coverage of the Hurricane Katrina disaster in New Orleans.
 Brendan has covered nearly a dozen hurricanes in his career.
-He also won a NY Emmy for live coverage of the Northeast Blackout from a darkened Times Square.
+He won another NY Emmy for live coverage of the Northeast Blackout from a darkened Times Square.
 Brendan is returning to Atlanta, another top ten market.